NVIDIA/NeMo-Framework-Launcher/README.md

 - `rlhf.initial_policy`: Provide the ip address and the port where the Initial Policy will be running, to enable communication with it.
 - `rlhf.ppo.entropy_penalty`: Control the effect of the entropy term in PPO.
 - `rlhf.ppo.inital_pollicy_kl_penalty`: Control the effect of the initial policy KL Divergence term in PPO.
+- `rlhf.ppo.use_absolute_kl`: Whether to use the absolute value of the initial policy KL Divergence or not.
 - `rlhf.ppo.epochs`: Number of epochs the actor and critic will perform on the data stored in the rollout buffer each time.
 - `rlhf.ppo.num_rollout_samples`: Number of samples that will be generated during the rollout stage before moving to the training stage.
 - `rlhf.ppo.rollout_micro_batch_size`: Micro batch size for the rollout phase.
 Each GPU will load this many prompts and generate responses for them.